pnagapaga/pnagapaga/README.md

 - Identity and access controls
 - Secure modernization of legacy systems

-I have led security and modernization initiatives across federal platforms, AWS environments, and startup products, including hyperlocal marketplace work at UX52 Tech / CenterShops.
+I have led security and modernization initiatives across federal platforms, AWS environments, and startup products

 ---